donna9128/Color-Boxes/README.md

 # Color-Boxes
 The goal was to recreate jennifer dewalt's technicolor boxes site.
+Through this assignment we were able to learn concepts in HTML, CSS and Javascript.
 This was the first completed functioning version.
-Hard coded the div's to create boxes, but didn't optimize the code and make it more efficient yet.
-Should work on a for loop to write the divs for me and do it once the screen is loaded
+We hard coded the div's to create boxes, but didn't optimize the code and make it more efficient yet.
+Should work on a for loop to write the divs for me and do it once the screen is loaded.